LesFerch/WinSetView/doc/v3/Manual.md

 Tiles and Content view behave in odd ways when this option is enabled.
 You may see one view upon setting the view and then a different view after closing and re-opening the folder.
 Content view did not exist in XP/Vista and the Tile mode was different than the modern Tiles view, so the odd results are expected.

+**Note**: The Windows XP/Vista view mode does not apply to file open/save dialogs.
+If "Use General Items view for connected devices" is checked, you may see the XP/Vista view upon first touch of a folder in a file dialog, but the next visit to that folder, via a file dialog, will use the modern view.

 **Note**: When Explorer is set to use this mode, it uses the system setting for the text color.
 That's not a problem if you are using light colors in Windows.
 However, if you switch to dark mode with this option enabled, you will get black text on a dark background.
 You can change the system text color, but be warned that change will be system-wide.
 There is no registry setting to change the text color exclusively for Explorer.
 Setting a system text color that can be seen on both light and dark backgrounds is one workaround.
 Another option is to install the program [QTTabBar](http://qttabbar.wikidot.com/) (select the "beta" download).
 QTTabBar will automatically change Explorer's text to white when dark mode is enabled.